tilaskabengele/BiCrystal/index.md

 **program.py** - Python program to be called from bicrystal script

 # Installation
-After downloading the files from the Github repository to the directory of your choice (_recommended: /usr/bin/_), make `bicrystal` and `program.py` into executables:
+After downloading the files from the github repository to the directory of your choice (_recommended: /usr/bin/_), make `bicrystal` and `program.py` into executables:

     chmod u+x bicrystal program.py

 Next, add this directory to your $PATH variable.
-In Bash, adding the following lines to your `.bashrc file`:
+In Bash, this is done by adding the following lines to your `.bashrc file`:

     vi ~/.bashrc